shachaf/jsgif/README.markdown

 Please note: this example must be loaded via a webserver, not directly from disk.
 I.e. http://localhost/libgif-js/example.html NOT file:///libgif-js/example.html.
 See the same-domain origin caveat at the bottom of this document for more information.

+For a hosted example, check out this post on BuzzFeed.com (http://www.buzzfeed.com/yacomink/rubbable-gifs)

 # Technical Details